-This course investigates changes in matter and energy as observed in the various sciences.
+This course investigates changes in matter and energy as observed through various science disciplines.
 Concepts are integrated to demonstrate that the different branches of science and technology are interdependent.
-Subjects approach each scientific concept from a research and discovery angle with emphasis on a hands-on approach to learning.
-Students will develop their skills of observation and behaviors of analyzing and understanding data from the scientist point of view.
-They will be collaborating with other students and contribute to experimentation and processes.
+Science and Engineering practices and scientific cross-cutting concepts are emphasized using a research and discovery angle and a hands-on approach to learning.
+Students will develop their critical thinking skills through observation and through analyzing and understanding data from the scientist's point of view.
+They will be collaborating with other students to contribute to experimental investigations and other scientific processes.